How to Track Estradiol Gel: A Complete Guide

 Mistake 3: Not tracking site rotation Some women absorb better from certain sites.
 Track which locations work best.

-When to Adjust (With Your Provider)
+When to Adjust (With Your Physician)

 Bring tracking data if you notice: